seanaharrison/node-express-mongodb-example/README.md

 3. Open Eclipse and create a workspace
 4. Click Help -> Install New Software.. in the Work with field enter `http://www.nodeclipse.org/updates/`
 5. Install nodeclipse
-6. Navigate to the workspace folder (terminal or cmd) and run the Git command "git clone https://github.com/seana7a7/node-express-mongodb-example.git"
+6. Navigate to the workspace folder (terminal or cmd) and run the Git command `git clone https://github.com/seana7a7/node-express-mongodb-example.git`
 7. Click File -> Import -> General -> Existing Project into Workspace
-8. Click "Browse" navigate to the workspace and select the "node-express-mongodb-example" folder
+8. Click Browse navigate to the workspace and select the `node-express-mongodb-example` folder
 9. Click finish

 ##Database Setup (Linux)